Father Frank Alagna

 Mother Filomena Servelon

 Mother Filomena was born in Honduras into a Roman Catholic family.
 She lost her mother at the age of 19 months, and she and her three sisters and one brother were raised by their maternal grandparents.
-Her father is still living and will celebrate his 90th birthday this year.

 Mother Filomena came to this country in January 1985.
 She remembers it was a Saturday.
 The next day she was invited by her sister Betty to attend Sunday services with her at her parish church.
 It was an Episcopal church.
 This was her first visit to an Episcopal Church and from that day she has made it her faith home.